Manish75Chaudhary/project_1/README.md

-🧮 Python Terminal Calculator
+🧮 Python Calculator
-A fun and simple command-line calculator built with Python.
-It performs basic arithmetic operations and lets you keep calculating with the result—or start fresh anytime!
+This is a simple, interactive calculator built with Python that runs in the terminal.
+It performs basic arithmetic operations and includes an ASCII art logo to give a fun, retro feel.

-✨ Features
-Cool ASCII calculator logo 😎
+📋 Description
+This calculator allows users to:

-Handles basic math operations: +, -, *, /
+Perform basic arithmetic operations (+, -, *, /)

-Allows continuous calculations using the previous result
+Continuously calculate using the previous result

-Clear and easy-to-follow user prompts

-Beginner-friendly code structure
+Restart the calculation at any time

+Enjoy a visual ASCII calculator displayed in the terminal

+The calculator is implemented using Python functions and a dictionary to map operators to their respective functions.
+It uses a loop to manage repeated calculations and recursion to restart the program.

+⚙️ Features
+✔️ Clean and beginner-friendly Python code

+✔️ Reusable functions for each operation

+✔️ Dictionary-based operation selection

+✔️ ASCII Art logo for a creative terminal display

+✔️ Input handling for continuous calculations

 🧠 How It Works
-The calculator uses Python functions for each operation and a dictionary to map operators to functions.
-It runs in a loop so you can keep calculating until you're done.

-Supported Operations

-"+" Addition

-"-" Subtraction

-"*" Multiplication

-"/" Division
+The user is prompted to enter the first number.

+The calculator displays available operators: +, -, *, /.

+The user selects an operation and enters the next number.

+The result is calculated and displayed.

+The user is asked whether they want to continue using the current result or start a new calculation.

+If "yes", the calculator continues using the result; if "no", the screen clears and the calculator restarts.